| Title: | Interface to the 'PubChem' Database for Chemical Data Retrieval |

 Additional arguments passed to the underlying HTTP request functions. |

-For more information on the possible values for parameters such as namespace
+For more information on the possible values for parameters such as namespace, domain, operation,

 PUG REST API documentation.